-The sample was drawn proportional to the population and the country was stratified by population size strata.

-Exclusions: None Design effect: 1.46
+The sample was drawn proportional to the population and the country was stratified by region and by population size strata.
+Exclusions: None Design effect: 1.36

 Weighting

 Post-stratification weights are provided.
 Population statistics are used to weight the data by gender, age, and, where reliable data are available, education or socioeconomic status.